 OUR PROPOSED SOLUTION

-The project will address this problem by developing the Voice-Image-Sensor technology for Individual Dietary Assessment (VISIDA) system, a novel dietary assessment method which combines voice, imaging and sensor technologies to overcome limitations of current methods used in LMIC settings.
+The project will address this problem by developing the Voice-Image-Sensor technology for Individual Dietary Assessment (VISIDA) system, a novel dietary assessment method which combines voice and imaging sensor technologies to overcome limitations of current methods used in LMIC settings.
 In addition to producing an acceptable and valid dietary assessment method, we will develop and evaluate an implementation framework to guide the use of the method in similar settings.

-The VISIDA system consists of:
+The VISIDA system currently comprises:

 The VISIDA system will allow for rapid individualized dietary assessment and also support for the data interpretation and the provision of feedback.
 The system will allow for identification of individuals with nutritional needs that should be prioritized to optimize health.
 Further, the VISIDA system can complement population surveillance strategies ensuring that vulnerable groups can be targeted to optimise intake and the evaluation of the effectiveness of nutrition interventions can occur in a timely manner.

 An outcome from this project will be to create several dietary training modules for local health workers and nutritionists and an implementation framework for other LLMIC that will be made readily accessible online.
-Specifically with our partners in Cambodia and Tanzania, we will train local health workers in use of the VISIDA system and a range of research skills to further strengthen capacity at these sites for the ongoing assessment of dietary intake in these settings.